-A fee of \$200 is to be paid for each sport played at the junior and senior high level.
+A fee of \$200 is to be paid for each sport played at the Junior and Senior High level (except for Cheerleading and Golf which have a fee of \$300 each).
 This fee is used to offset the cost of operating an interscholastic sports program.
-The athletic fee is due on the first day of practice; no student will be permitted to participate in games without the submission of the athletic fee.
-A refund check will mailed to you if your child did not make the team.
+A refund check will be mailed to you if your child did not make the team.